alek-yam/employee-analyzer/README.md

 ---

 > **Important**<br/>
-> Java JRE version 17 or higher must be installed on your system.<br/>
+> Java JRE 17 or higher must be installed in your system.<br/>
 > See more details on page [Get Java for desktop applications](https://www.java.com/en/)

 The application is delivered as JAR file and can be run in terminal using the following command: